danlbarron/rns-transport-alpine/README.md

 Once the installation is complete, type `reboot`.
 Congratulations on your fresh install of Alpine Linux!

 ## Configuring Alpine Linux
-Once rebooted, you'll be greeted by a terminal prompting you to log-in.
+Once rebooted, you'll be greeted by the terminal prompting you to log-in.
 This time, choose the user account you created.
-Once in, type `doas -s`.
+Once logged in, type `doas -s`.
 This command will require your password, which in turn, will escalate your permissions to act as root.
 Let's disable the login for root by entering `passwd -l root`.
 Let's also add a standard user that will be used for running the rnsd daemon by entering `adduser rnsuser`.
 The reason we create another user is we want the user to adhere to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) by not being able to escalate permissions to act as root.
 You can also disable the login for rnsuser if you'd like by entering `passwd -l rnsuser`.